 First, look for one of the American Board of Plastic Surgery logos on their website:

-Dr. Ortiz displays this logo on his about page.
+Dr. Ortiz displays this logo on the home page of this website.

 If you don’t see the logo on their website, you can always do a search on the American Board of Plastic Surgery’s website.

 The search function on the ABPS website is also a great way to find a board-certified plastic surgeon in your area.
 If you don’t have a surgeon in mind, start your search there.